 In the initial days of the infection, around 0 to 5 days, monkeypox is characterized by the following symptoms:

-Swelling of the lymph nodes (lymphadenopathy).
+Swelling of the penis (penile edema).

 Swelling of the lymph nodes is one important symptom that is used to differentiate monkeypox from smallpox or any other infectious disease with similar conditions.